talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 789, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
-  'entity': "entity_example" // String | Returned attributes will be filtered by supplied entity.
+  'entity': "entity_example", // String | Returned attributes will be filtered by supplied entity.
+  'applicationIds': "applicationIds_example", // String | Returned attributes will be filtered by supplied application ids 'type': "type_example", // String | Returned attributes will be filtered by supplied type 'kind': "kind_example", // String | Returned attributes will be filtered by supplied kind (builtin or custom) 'search': "search_example" // String | Returned attributes will be filtered by searching case insensitive through Attribute name, description and type
 };
 apiInstance.getAttributes(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);